Limited-timeFree scans and removals, no strings attached.Start free

 What we sweep that the state doesn't

 The state laws shield agencies.
 We handle the brokers.
 We file CCPA delete requests on the brokers that honor California law and standard opt-outs on the 200+ broker sites that publish your address regardless of state.
-We re-check every two weeks because re-listings happen.
-The Safe at Home and §6254.21 designations stop the agency disclosure path.
+We re-check every two weeks because re-listings happen, and breach-driven re-listings happen faster than scrape-driven ones.
+The Safe at Home and §7923.601 designations stop the agency disclosure path.
 We close the broker path that runs around it.